 Post-Doctoral Nurse Practitioner Certificates

-These certificates are designed for the APRN with a Ph.D. or DNP who wants to obtain a new specialty in one of three nurse practitioner specialty options.
+These certificates are designed for the APRN with a Ph.D. or DNP who wants to obtain a new specialty in one of two nurse practitioner specialty options.

-Students in the Certificate program are required to attend 3 immersion sessions; the first is a virtual immersion Spring 1 or Spring 2 to learn how to be a virtual student and to be oriented to the resources of the University.
-The second immersion is for 3 days before starting the initial precepted clinical practicum course to learn and practice procedures.
-The third immersion is for 3 days before starting the final precepted clinical practicum course for competency examination.
+Students in the Certificate program are required to attend 2 immersion sessions; the first is a virtual immersion to learn how to be a virtual student and to be oriented to the resources of the University.
+The second immersion is for 3 days before starting the initial precepted clinical practicum course to learn advanced practice clinical skills in the new specialty.

 Attendance: Students may be dismissed from the program at the Dean’s discretion due to absence from required meetings.